joao-beirao/julia-sets/readme.md

     <img src="https://github.com/joao-beirao/julia-sets/blob/main/videos/%20-1%2B0iTo0%2Bi.gif" width="420" title="GIF Preview">
 </p>

+## Generator

+This Python program lets the user create a custom Julia Set fractal, or a video from a custom vector.
+The program creates visual representations of a chosen fractal, chosed by the user.

+Some user options are:
+ - Julia's Constant (Point that defines Fractal)
+ - Image Size
+ - File Name
+ - Media Format

 ## Julia Sets

 > A **Julia set**, named after the French mathematicians Gaston Julia and Pierre Fatou, is a concept in the field of complex dynamics, a branch of mathematics.